adambard/learnxinyminutes-docs/lean4.html.markdown

 -/

 /-
-A class defines a set of axioms
+A `section` introduces a namespace.
+-/
+section GroupTheory
+/-
+To define abstract objects like groups, we may use `class`.
 -/
 class Group (G : Type u) where op : G → G → G